Basirhat: Communal Incidents

-2017 Baduria riots, a massive riot broke down in Basirhat, Baduria and adjoining areas in July, 2017 because of a Facebook post.
-It’s a divide that has opened up, after that Facebook post showing “objectionable images’’ which was widely circulated, following which a mob vandalised shops and homes, and set fire to vehicles, triggering retaliatory violence.
+A massive riot broke down in Basirhat, Baduria and adjoining areas in July 2017 because of a Facebook post.
+It is a divide that has opened up, after that Facebook post showing "objectionable images" which was widely circulated, following which a mob vandalised shops and homes, and set fire to vehicles, triggering retaliatory violence.
 Several temples got attacked in the region.
 Police got attacked with stones, which were thrown by the mobs.Central troops were deployed in the area, when the clashes got violent.
 Muslim mobs set upon shops and houses belonging to Hindus in Basirhat, Baduria, Swarupnagar, and Taki.
 Rath Yatras at several places were attacked.
 Violent clashes were triggered between the two communities of Basirhat city area.
 The Union government deployed four Border Security Force (BSF) companies containing a total of 400 personnel to check the violence in the region.
 Section 144 was imposed while the internet services were suspended.
 In retaliatory attacks on 6 July, Hindu mobs attacked a dargah and vandalised shops and houses in addition to clashing with the police.
 The office of a local TMC leader also comes under attack.
-On July 7, several Hindu temples were attacked by a Muslim mob of about 70-90 people.
+On 7 July, several Hindu temples were attacked by a Muslim mob of about 70-90 people.
 They also allegedly attacked and harassed Hindu families.
-The British Broadcasting Corporation (BBC News) published in a article about the Basirhat violence.
+The British Broadcasting Corporation (BBC News) published in an article about the Basirhat violence.
 In that article, BBC tried to postulated all causes which caused the riot.